build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 These are exporters that are not available in the [default distribution of the OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector), but it is available in the [contributors’ version of the collector](https://github.com/open-telemetry/opentelemetry-collector-contrib), and the distribution [AWS OpenDistro for OpenTelemetry](https://aws-otel.github.io/).
 It may be a little confusing using [distributions](https://opentelemetry.io/docs/concepts/distributions/) of the collector instead of the official one, but this is a standard practice.
 As long as the distributions are created from the official code of the collector, you're going to be fine.
 Many observability vendors use this practice, as they derive from the official code to be inline with the spec and latest developments — but adding their specific support to help their community users.

 For this reason, you will use the collector from the AWS OpenDistro for OpenTelemetry in this tutorial.
-To configure the service for the collector, create a new Docker Compose file called `docker-compose-aws.yaml` with the following content:
+To configure the service for the collector:

+4. Create a new Docker Compose file called `docker-compose-aws.yaml`.

+Add the following content:

 ```yaml
 version: '3.0'